⛽ BlowingYards · Gas Backpack Blowers

 ECHO PB-580T

 The entry point for quality gas backpack blowers — and the highest-rated gas backpack blower at Home Depot with 4,600+ reviews.
-The PB-580T's 58.2cc 2-stroke gas engine delivers 517 CFM at 216 MPH (22 Newtons) in a remarkably light 22.7 lb package.
-Tube-mounted throttle, padded vented backrest, 4-point anti-vibration system, and an automotive-style air filter all punch above the price on this gas backpack blower.
-The 62 oz fuel tank is 33% larger than comparable Husqvarna models.
-At just 70 dB, it's one of the quietest gas backpack blowers available — usable without hearing protection.
-The industry-leading 5-year consumer warranty is the strongest for any gas backpack blower in this price range.
+The PB-580T's 58.2cc 2-stroke engine delivers 517 CFM at 216 MPH in a 22.7 lb package.
+Tube-mounted throttle, padded vented backrest, 4-point anti-vibration system, and an automotive-style air filter all punch above the price.
+At 70 dB it's one of the quietest gas backpack blowers available.
+The industry-leading 5-year consumer warranty is the strongest of any gas backpack blower at this price point.

 CFM517